 This is probably the most relevant and finest example of integrating spatial audio for advertisement.
 If you visit the website, you will find a bunch of videos recorded all across Germany.
 OK enough self-praise, but the campaign made millions of people experience traveling in an innovative way.
 With the follow-up production “Colorful and creative Leipzig in 3D audio” we could win numerous laurels in international film festivals.
 So I can claim it’s legit work, yeah!

 In times of pandemic where travel options are limited, these videos with binaural 3D audio soundtracks are the closest thing to reality.
 They let you explore the country’s uniqueness and diversity.
-It’s an elegant way to give people a taste of what they can expect when they land in Germany.
+It’s an elegant way to give the target audience a taste of what they can expect when they land in Germany using audio marketing.

 But as I like to say “don’t try to just recreate reality for immersive media”,